Does it count? Promotion, tenure, and evaluation of public history scholarship

 - Can public historians create alliances with scholars who may not identify as public historians, but are deeply interested in promoting and recognizing public-facing, community-engaged scholarship?
 For example, Keisha Blain and Ibram Kendi recently called for academic departments and promotion and tenure committees to make “public scholarship the expectation—not the exception.”

 - What guidance do interdisciplinary programs that have public activism at their core provide public historians?
 How has the discussion about public scholarship changed as academic organizations, such as the American Sociological Association, join the conversation that the Modern Language Association, Imagining America, and NCPH began in the early 2000s?
-And to go back to basics, what lessons do the foundational thinkers of community engagement—such as Ernst Boyer—and public history provide?
+And to go back to basics, what lessons do the foundational thinkers of community engagement—such as Ernest Boyer—and public history provide?

 - Kerry Ann Rockquemore argues that academics need mentors and sponsors, people who support you when you are not in the room.
 What are effective strategies that tenured public historians can use to be effective mentors and sponsors for those on the long road to tenure?